Rushing Beat

-Rushing Beat (ラッシング・ビート) is a trilogy of beat 'em up video games released by Jaleco for the Super Nintendo Entertainment System.
+Rushing Beat (ラッシング・ビート) is a series of beat 'em up video games released by Jaleco for the Super Nintendo Entertainment System.
 Although all three games were released outside Japan, localization resulted in various changes to the games' storylines and gameplay.
 While all three titles were released under the Rushing Beat name in Japan, localized versions used three distinct titles and changed storylines and character names.
 In the Japanese versions, the storyline mainly revolves around two heroes, Rick Norton and Douglas Bild.
 The original English title refers to a rushing attack and the fact that Norton (a plainclothes detective) and Bild (a uniformed officer) are police officers working a beat.
 According to the Japanese storyline, the game locale's name is "Neo-Cisco", a futuristic San Francisco, California.

 Gameplay

 The games play like typical beat'em ups, with both jump and attack buttons.
 The attack button allows players to use a standing combination of attacks, as well as jumping attacks, holds and throws.
 Each game features a one or two player mode, in which the player must defeat a plethora of enemies using punches, kicks and various weapons collected throughout the course of the game.
 Like other games in the genre, a powerful special attack can also be launched, at the cost of some of the player's health.
 Later games in the series added additional super attacks that could be performed using various button/directional combinations.
 One of the main features of the series is the "Angry" (Original Japanese: "Ikari") mode where the character, after taking enough damage, becomes temporarily invincible and has more powerful throws.
 The games have also featured versus modes, in which up to four players (in the third game) can battle each other.

+Later in Rushing Beat X, it introduces new mechanics.
+The normal combo systems introduces double jump (Kazan's case is triple jump), run / step dash to dash attack, and air combats (eg.: a launcher to jump cancel then aerial attacks). the special attacks no longer cost health.
+A new gauge system called "Rage" gauge allows player to get a power up mode, and can only use a super move when entering the Rage mode at full gauge, ending the state.